noahehall/theBookOfNoah/linux/docker/docker.md

     - manage the state of individual services in a system
     - scale services up or down
     - view logs for the collection of containers making a service
+  - build context
+    - directory sent to the docker daemon
+    - all files not ignored in `.dockerignore` are available

   - variable substitution